jodastephen/railmodel/CR2-SWLondon.md

 -------------------------------------------
 * LHD-WAT changing to CR2 at RAY changing to District at VIC in 47-53m at 4tph
 * LHD-WAT changing to Jubilee (Northbound) at WAT in 49-52m at 4tph (+1m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 52-57m at 4tph (+5m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 55-59m at 4tph (+7m)

 From Leatherhead to Temple (4m better)
 --------------------------------------
 * LHD-WAT changing to CR2 at RAY changing to District at VIC in 51-57m at 4tph
 * LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 55-61m at 4tph (+4m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 56-61m at 4tph (+5m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 59-63m at 4tph (+7m)

 From Leatherhead to Farringdon (11m better)